Quantum algorithms applied to satellite mission planning for Earth observation: Results: quantum algorithms for satellite mission planning

 Given a set of requests $f \in \mathbf{F}$, the priority of each request is denoted as $\pi_f$, and the acquisition duration as $\tau_f$.
-The start of the DTO window (release time) for request $f$ is represented as $r_f$, and the deadline of the DTO window is represented as $d_f$.
+The start of the DTO window (release time) for request $f$ is represented as $r_f$ and the deadline of the DTO window is represented as $d_f$.
 In addition, $\mathbf{Q} \subset \mathbb{N}$ indicates the order of accepted requests.
 As a result, index $q \in \mathbf{Q}=\{0,\ldots, Q-1\}$ demonstrates the position in the queue of requests in which request $f$ is accepted.
-The discretized rotation of the satellite at the inception of the acquisition of request $f$ is indicated by $\alpha_{f}^{start} \in \mathfrak{A}_{f}^{start}$.
-Similarly $\alpha_{f}^{end} \in \mathfrak{A}_{f}^{end}$ is the discretized rotation of the satellite at the conclusion of the acquisition of the request.
+The discretized rotation of the satellite at the inception of the acquisition of request $f$ is indicated by $\alpha_{f}^{\text{start}} \in \mathfrak{A}_{f}^{\text{start}}$.
+Similarly, $\alpha_{f}^{\text{end}} \in \mathfrak{A}_{f}^{\text{end}}$ is the discretized rotation of the satellite after the acquisition of the request.
 However, all possible inceptions $b_{f\alpha}$ for requests can be streamlined in order of increasing time.
-Thus all the possible angles will correspond to these moments of time.
+Note that $b_{f\alpha}$ is the set of all possible points in time at which it is possible to complete the $f_1$ request and then move to the $f_2$ request.
+That is, it is at a time greater than $r_f$.
+Thus all the possible angles will correspond to these moments.
 The set of possible pairs is defined as $\mathbf{L}$, such that the maneuver $f_1 \to f_2$ is possible; i.e.:

 where $t_{min}(t, f_1, f_2)$ is the minimum amount of time required for a satellite to rotate from its position at the end of $f_1$ at the moment $t$ to the starting point of $f_2$.
-For all $(f_1, f_2) \in \mathbf{L}$, the sets $\mathfrak{B}_{f_1 f_2}^{start} \subseteq \mathfrak{A}_{f_1}^{end}$ and $\mathfrak{B}_{f_1 f_2}^{end} \subseteq \mathfrak{A}_{f_2}^{start}$ and mapping $M_{f_1, f_2}: \mathfrak{B}_{f_1 f_2}^{start} \to \mathfrak{B}_{f_1 f_2}^{end}$ are defined such that $M_{f_1, f_2}(\alpha_1) = \alpha_2$, if $b_{f_1\alpha_{1}} + t_{min}(b_{f_1\alpha_1}, f_1, f_2) + \tau_{f_1} = b_{f_2\alpha_{2}}.$
+For all $(f_1, f_2) \in \mathbf{L}$, the sets $\mathfrak{B}_{f_1 f_2}^{start} \subseteq \mathfrak{A}_{f_1}^{end}$ and $\mathfrak{B}_{f_1 f_2}^{end} \subseteq \mathfrak{A}_{f_2}^{start}$ and mapping $M_{f_1, f_2}: \mathfrak{B}_{f_1 f_2}^{start} \to \mathfrak{B}_{f_1 f_2}^{end}$ are defined such that $M_{f_1, f_2}(\alpha_1) = \alpha_2$, if $b_{f_1\alpha_{1}} + t_{min}(b_{f_1\alpha_1} + \tau_{f_1}, f_1, f_2) + \tau_{f_1} = b_{f_2\alpha_{2}}.$

 The binary variable $x_{fq}$ is introduced such that:

 In addition, the variable $y_{f\alpha}$ is also introduced, where:

 Finally, the indicator variable $\kappa_{f_1 f_2}$ shows if requests were completed successively one after another: